most-of-us/most-of-us.github.io/bylaws.md

 The principal office of the corporation, (also referred to as the Ministry) shall be located at: 6956 N Ozark Ave.
 Chicago, IL 60631.

-### ARTICLE II- STRUCTURE OF MINISTRY, CIVIL, AND ECCLESIASTICAL
+### ARTICLE II - STRUCTURE OF MINISTRY, CIVIL, AND ECCLESIASTICAL

 ***2.1*** Civil Structure.
 The civil officers of the corporation may be a President, Vice-President, Director of Innovation, Secretary, Treasurer, and such other offices as the corporation shall establish.